-\textbf{Latent-Guided Layout Recovery.} Upon completion of the recurrent propagation, we obtain latent representations $\mathcal{H} = \{\mathbf{h}_i^{(T)}\}_{i \in \mathcal{V}_{sub}}$.
-We cast the layout restoration as learning the conditional distribution $p_\theta(P | \mathcal{H})$ to reconstruct the dense geometry of the subgraph.
-Specifically, we map the condition to the R-GNN output $\mathbf{h}_i^{(T)}$.
-Since $\mathbf{h}_i^{(T)}$ has aggregated global topological messages relative to the anchor, it allows the diffusion model to synthesize point clouds directly in the target global coordinate system rather than a canonical local frame.
-And the denoising network $\epsilon_\theta$ is designed to predict the noise residual for each object's point cloud, strictly guided by its corresponding latent feature.
+\textbf{Latent-Guided Layout Recovery.} Upon completion of the R-GNN propagation, we obtain latent representations $\mathcal{H} = \{\mathbf{h}_i^{(T)}\}_{i \in \mathcal{V}_{sub}}$.
+We cast the layout restoration as learning the conditional distribution $p_\theta(P | \mathcal{H})$ to reconstruct the scene of the subgraph.
+Since $\mathbf{h}_i^{(T)}$ has aggregated global topological messages relative to the anchor, it allows the generative model to recovery the scene point cloud with spatial layout.

-\paragraph{Topology-Forced Single-Anchor Training.} In layout learning, relational networks face a critical issue, it tend to exploit shortcuts by explicit spatial priors from multiple anchors, rather than learning the relative geometric constraints encoded in edges $\mathcal{E}_{sub}$.
-To strictly enforce topological reasoning, we propose a \textit{Single-Anchor Constraint} strategy.
+In layout learning, if there are more spatial information visible object anchors, edge networks may tend to be shortcut by explicit spatial priors from multiple objects, rather than learning the relative geometric constraints encoded in edges $\mathcal{E}_{sub}$.
+To strictly enforce topological reasoning, we propose a \textit{Single-Anchor Constraint Strategy.}

-Formally, let $\mathcal{I}(\mathbf{S}; \mathcal{H})$ be the mutual information between the ground-truth spatial layout $\mathbf{S}$ and the learned latent representations $\mathcal{H}$.
+Formally, let $\mathcal{I}(\mathbf{S}; \mathcal{H})$ be the mutual information between the ground-truth spatial priors $\mathbf{S}$ from objects and the learned edge latent representations $\mathcal{H}$.
 Our goal is to maximize the dependency of $\mathcal{H}$ on the topological path $\mathcal{P}$ rather than on a dense set of absolute priors.
 We hypothesize that minimizing the number of anchors maximizes the "topological necessity."

-\textbf{Definition (Topological Necessity).} We strictly limit the anchor set to a singleton $|\mathcal{V}_{\text{anchor}}| = 1$.
+\paragraph{Definition (Topological Necessity)} We strictly limit the anchor set to a singleton $|\mathcal{V}_{\text{anchor}}| = 1$.
 Let $v_a$ be the sole anchor.
 For any target node $v_k$, the information flow is forced to traverse the path $\mathcal{P}_{a \to k}$:

-By masking all other potential anchors, we create an information bottleneck where recovering $\mathbf{s}_k$ is structurally impossible without decoding the relative transformations $\mathbf{r}_{ij}$ along the edges.
+By masking all other anchors, we create an information bottleneck where recovering $\mathbf{s}_k$ is structurally impossible without decoding the relative transformations $\mathbf{r}_{ij}$ along the edges.